SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/Dataview Notes.md

 ---
 ```

-Where `<query>` is a valid Dataview query, and `<field>` is one of your Breadcrumbs fields.
+Where `<query>` is a valid Dataview query, and `<field>` is one of your [[Edge Fields|edge fields]].
 Breadcrumbs will ask Dataview for all notes that match the query, and add edges from the current note to those notes using the field you specify.

-For example, the following query will add child edges from the current note to all notes that contain the tag `#tag` and are in the folder "Folder":
+For example, the following query will add `child` edges from the current note to all notes that contain the tag `#tag` and are in the folder "Folder":

 ```yaml
 ---